alephjs/alephjs.org/pages/docs/api-reference/plugin-api.md

 }
 ```

-## Write First Aleph Plugin
+## Writing First Aleph Plugin

-Let's write a plugin for Aleph with below code:
+Here's a simple plugin example that allows you to add a virtual dist file to the server:

 ```ts
 import type { Plugin } from 'https://deno.land/x/aleph/types.ts'